Don’t cut your ad efforts, especially for new products

-Trends like hyper personalization, smart homes, and cities and the need for convenience are all affecting consumer behavior and have increased the importance of digital.
+Trends like hyper personalization, smart homes, cities, and the need for convenience are all affecting consumer behavior and have increased digital’s importance.

 This is also reflected in our Breakthrough Innovation winners globally, as we are seeing that having a strong social presence is now established as an essential part of a holistic approach to innovation activation.

 The novel coronavirus (COVID-19) pandemic has also contributed to consumers’ increased adoption of online shopping and their increased online media usage.
-While many companies are cutting their marketing budgets during these times, digital marketing channels have been leading the way above all others in terms of spending.
+While many companies are cutting their marketing budgets, digital marketing channels have been leading the way above all others in terms of spending.
 Many manufacturers are redirecting their in-store and below-the-line (BTL) budgets into digital and trying to find the best possible ways to reach their consumers without having any in-person touchpoints.

 And it makes sense: Consumers are spending more time at home and buying more products online—products that they would normally buy in stores.
 Consequently, companies can expect better return on their investment (ROI) in online ads, banners, and other forms of digital advertising.

 When considering new launches, the role that advertising plays is consistent: Advertising drives awareness, awareness drives trial, and trial drives volume.
 It makes sense, therefore, that when compared with existing products, new products are more reliant on advertising support to grow.

 While global ad spending will decline by 4.9% worldwide this year, a significant drop from last year’s 6.3% growth, worldwide digital ad spending will grow 2.4% this year.

 According to NielsenIQ custom analysis, on average, brands realize 47% of their marketing efforts after one year.
 With global advertising spending estimated to be back to growth in 2021 (12.9% growth), you should not be cutting your advertising efforts, especially for new products.